Lepidolite

 What does it mean?

-Lepidolite symbolizes confidence in one's own power
+Lepidolite symbolizes trust in one's own power of transformation.

 What are its benefits?